.guru: History

 The launch of .guru was part of a significant movement in the creation of top-level domains; prior to 2014, only 22 gTLDs were available for registration, while over a thousand were launched in February 2014 alone. .guru quickly became the pre-eminent new gTLD in signups, having 55,000 registrations by May of that year with 35,000 in the first three weeks of its opening alone.
 Until the release of .app, .guru had the most pre-orders of any new gTLD at GoDaddy.

 However, the market for new gTLDs performed below expectations, with fewer registrations and a smaller market share than originally predicted.
 While .guru's first-mover advantage gave it a respectable market share amongst other minor gTLDs, the overall picture was of a more niche product than anticipated.
 In 2015, a year after its launch, .guru was found to have the second highest number of its registrations lapsed or deleted after .tips.

 Despite the failure to meet original expectations, .guru nonetheless remains a popular niche for many individuals and small businesses, particularly in India.

 Usage

 As of 2022, there are 60,360 registered .guru domains, making up 0.21% of all domains.
 GoDaddy has the majority of the .guru market share with 47.4%, while NameCheap runs a distant second at 11.3%.
 Approximately 56,000 of the registrations are to active websites, and an estimated $1.5-2 million dollars are paid in .guru registration fees per year.
-According to The Spamhaus Project, as of March 2021 11% of .guru domains engage in spamming, compared to 3.8% of .com, 7% of .net, 6.3% of .info, and 1.6% of .org domains. .guru's primary competitors are .expert, which is similarly focused on expertise, and .ninja, another "edgy" expert-focused gTLD.
+According to The Spamhaus Project, as of September 2023 3.9% of .guru domains engage in spamming, compared to 1.5% of .com, 2.1% of .net, 6.6% of .info, 2.7% of .biz, and 0.8% of .org domains. .guru's primary competitors are .expert, which is similarly focused on expertise, and .ninja, another "edgy" expert-focused gTLD.